 Silverwood opened Scarywood Haunted Nights in 2009.
 Filled with multiple scare mazes and zones, it attracts hundreds of visitors.
 The main attractions of Scarywood are Blood Bayou, Timber Terror, and Planet Zombie.

 The park also includes restaurants that serve a vast range of cuisines.
-At a short distance from Coeur d’Alene, this theme and water park is one of the best destinations to visit in Idaho with kids.
-Since there are several hotels in the area, you can book one any time you want to spend one or two nights.
+Located in Coeur d’Alene, this theme and water park is one of the best destinations to visit in Idaho with kids.
+Since several hotels are in the area, you can book one any time you want to spend one or two nights.

 See Related: Tips for Traveling with Toddlers and Kids